EldridgeMisnomer/NGen/README.md

 #### Weighted Repeat Type

-A `weighted` List will repeat a number of times between zero and a chosem maximum, but allows you to asign weights to each possible number to make it more or less likely.
+A `weighted` List will repeat a number of times between zero and a chosen maximum, but allows you to assign weights to each possible number to make it more or less likely.
 The default weights are: `{ 3, 4, 2, 1 }`, the first number in the list representing the chance for zero repeats, the last number in the list representing the chance for the maximum number of repeats (in this example 3), and the nth number in the list representing the chance for that number of repeats.

 So, for example, with weights of { 0, 1, 0, 1, 0, 1 } a List will always repeat at least once and it could repeat either 1, 3, or 5 times, with each of those numbers having an equal probability.

 Or, another example, the weights: { 1, 2, 1 } allow a list to repeat either 0, 1, or 2 times, but once is twice as likely as the other two possibilities.

-This Repeat Type gives the greatest flexibility in asigning probabilities to number of repeats, but it is also the most verbose and the fiddliest to use.
+This Repeat Type gives the greatest flexibility in assigning probabilities to number of repeats, but it is also the most verbose and the fiddliest to use.

 **Note:** Currently there is no way to change the weights.
-This will be ammended in future.
+This will be amended in future.

 ```
 weightedgen &w = I was [ very ] happy.